Greece or Spain: How to Choose the Right Destination for You

 Honeymoon in Corfu - holding hands at Canal D'Amour Corfu Island_Greece

-It goes without saying that Greece is a wonderful destination with many attractions to offer visitors.
+It goes without saying that Greece is an excellent destination with many attractions to offer visitors.
 Here is a summary of why Greece is worth visiting:

 • Millennia-old history and culture